wildan-pratama/flutter-install/README.md

 ## Requirements
 Arch linux based OS like Archcraft, Endeavouros or Manjaro.

-Debian 11 based OS or Ubuntu 22.04 LTS based OS
+Debian 11 based OS or Ubuntu 22.04 LTS based OS.

 If you are on arch linux based need install yay first.

 ### Yay